arcta/server-setup/README.md

 #### Local configuration:

 Run config-1 script to create local configuration file.
-This file will be used by farther installations.
+This file will be used by installation. ( Add Python and R packages to ~/install-user-pip.txt and ~/install-user-r.txt for extended installation. )

 <pre>
 #!/bin/bash ### install/config-1